Nonperturbative Resummation of Divergent Time-Local Generators: Feynman Disentanglement Theorem

 Also note that separating the integrand into \(L(\tau)\) and \(-L_0\) parts gives

 since \(L_0\) commutes with its exponential,

 Hence

 The last pair of equations show that the disentanglement procedure necessarily produces a linear-in-time contribution proportional to \(tL_0\).
 A purely exponential decay therefore requires that the contribution generated by \(L(\tau)\) provide an equal and opposite linear term.
-The existence of exponential relaxation thus imposes a constraint on the generator, as will be seen in the applications below.